rapidsms/rapidsms.org/README.rst

     python manage.py syncdb
     python manage.py migrate

-Configure your application on Github:
+Configure your application on Github.
+Visit the "Applications" section of your Github account settings, and create a new application.

-1. Visit the "Applications" section of your Github account settings.
+* **Name**: You can use any name for the application.
-2. Create a new application.
+* **URL**: The URL of your site.
+For local testing, use ``http://localhost:8000``.
-3. Add the absolute path to "/users/login/github/callback/" as the callback URL.
+* **Callback URL**: Add the *absolute path* to "/users/login/github/callback/" as the callback URL.

 Load a django-allaccess Provider record for Github::